KartikPadmanabhan/ClimateParametric/README.md

 ### Prerequisites

 * Oracle Big Data Appliance
-* Anaconda Parcels for Cloudera Manager Installed
+* Anaconda Parcels for Cloudera Manager installed
+* Plotly needs to be installed accross all cell nodes
+* Cufflinks to work with Plotly and Pandas

 ### Interesting Results